nhselect/step1-training/content/user-guide/centremanager/02-centre-management/managing-registration-prompts/index.md

 #### Prompt 1: Programme of study / course

+* Critical Care IV Therapy Passport
+* Critical Care Step 1 proficiencies
+* Critical Care Step 2 proficiencies
-* Critical Care proficiencies
+* Critical Care Step 3 proficiencies
 * Digital Skills
-* IV passport
+* IV Therapy Passport
 * Other

 > If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care proficiencies & IV passport)